Institute for the Advancement of Legal Communication

 Legal Research and Writing Curriculum

 Stetson’s commitment to legal communication extends to its Legal Research and Writing curriculum.
-Stetson has been ranked third among law schools for legal writing.
+Stetson has been ranked fourth among law schools for legal writing.
 Features of the curriculum include:

 - Full-time tenured and tenure-track legal writing faculty